ArtShield/pyOpENWatch/README.md

 If you set the `logger_level` to `INFO`, newly found NFTs and mint transactions will be logged.
 If the `logger_level` is set to `DEBUG` the newly fetched transactions and blocks wil be logged.

+## Use Case

+This Python module was created as a part of a project to create a tool to find stolen images minted as NFTs to help artists recover their stolen art.
+As you can probably guess, I find NFTs and technology surrounding them less than ideal and I would appereciate if dApp and Blockchain developers would refrain from using this library.

+I would also like people who use this technology to limit illegal blockchain activity to get in touch.

+I understand that I cannot legally enforce this in any way, this is GPLv3 project, so _legally_ you are free to do whatever as long as you follow the License, but still, I hope my words hold some weight for people.